-Frank B. Holding Jr. Frank B. Holding, Jr. became a member of our Board upon the Closing.
+Frank B. Holding Jr. Frank B. Holding, Jr. became a member of our Board on December 27, 2023.
 Mr. Holding has extensive financial and management experience, as well as a deep commitment to service within the community.
-Since 2009, Mr. Holding has served as the Chief Executive Officer and Chairman of the Board of Directors of First Citizens Bank and its parent company First Citizens BancShares, Inc., one of the largest family-controlled banks in the United States.
+Since 2009, Mr. Holding has served as the Chief Executive Officer and Chairman of the Board of Directors of First Citizens Bank and its parent company First Citizens BancShares, Inc., one of the largest family- controlled banks in the United States.
 Mr. Holding earned his undergraduate Bachelor of Science degree from the University of North Carolina at Chapel Hill and he also holds an M.B.A. from the Wharton School at the University of Pennsylvania.
 Mr. Holding currently serves on the BlueCross BlueShield of North Carolina Board of Trustees and is a former Chairman of the board.
 Mr. Holding is also a member of the Mount Olive Pickle Company, Inc. board of directors and a past chairman of the North Carolina Chamber.
-Our Board believes that Mr. Holding's financial expertise and public company experience make him a valuable member of our Board.

 Peter B. Hopper.
-Peter B. Hopper became a member of our Board upon the Closing.
+Peter B. Hopper became a member of our Board on December 27, 2023.
 Mr. Hopper is a seasoned veteran of the investment banking and private equity sector with more than 20 years of professional experience advising high growth companies on strategies for equity value creation and balance sheet optimizations.
 Mr. Hopper has extensive experience analyzing and underwriting investments in high growth areas.
 Additionally, Mr. Hopper possesses deep knowledge of capital markets as well as advising management on dealing with the challenges of high growth businesses.
 Mr. Hopper received a Bachelor of Science in Finance from Lehigh University in 1986.
 From 1990 to 1999, Mr. Hopper served as the Vice President of New Business Development for Helicon Cable Communication, leading business development efforts for a privately held top twenty Cable TV MSO (multiple-system operator).
-From October of 1999 to December of 2000, Mr., Hopper served as the Chief Executive Officer of DURO Communication, Inc., one of the largest privately held ISP/CLECs in the United States.
-In his capacity as CEO of DURO, Mr. Hopper was chiefly responsible for acquisitions, capital raising operations and senior leadership hiring, overseeing the completion of nearly 50 acquisitions.
-Following DURO, Mr. Hopper founded and served as Chief Executive Officer of DH Capital, LLC form March 2020 until December 2020.
+From October of 1999 to December of 2000, Mr., Hopper served as the Chief Executive Officer of DURO Communication, Inc., one of the largest privately held ISP/ CLECs in the United States.
+In his capacity as CEO of DURO, Mr. Hopper founded and served as Chief Executive Officer of DH Capital, LLC form March 2020 until December 2020.
 At DH Capital, Mr. Hopper primarily led business origination efforts, headed deal execution on DH Capital's largest transactions and oversaw the hiring and management of the firm's investment banking team.
 From April 2020 until August 2021, Mr. Hopper served as a partner of Abry Partners, a Boston-based private equity firm where he focused on investments in the data center industry, overseeing new deal origination, financial analysis on potential investments and portfolio management on existing investments.
-Since February of 2022, Mr. Hopper has served as Managing Director, DigitalBridge Investment Management, at DigitalBridge Group, Inc. Mr. Hopper is primarily responsible for overseeing deal origination and analysis for investments being considered for both the Digital Bridge Strategic Assets Fund and Digital Bridge's flagship growth equity funds, DBPI and DBPII.
-Our Board believes that Mr. Hopper's financial experience and expertise and his experience with capital markets make him a valuable member of our Board.
+Since February of 2020, Mr. Hopper has served as Managing Director, DigitalBridge Investment Bring Provet equity for overseeing deal origination and analysis for investments being considered for both the Digital Bridge's flagship growth equity flored on Dereseing deal origination and analysis for invest